src-d/guide/engineering/methodology-language-analysis.md

 Apart from that, it also uses [Github's project boards](https://help.github.com/articles/about-project-boards/) to organize the tasks and prioritize them.

-Since LA team is resposible for repos in two different organizations ([bblfsh](https://github.com/bblfsh) and [src-d](https://github.com/src-d/)), it has two different project boards, a [bblfsh project board](https://github.com/orgs/bblfsh/projects/1)
+Since LA team is responsible for repos in two different organizations ([bblfsh](https://github.com/bblfsh) and [src-d](https://github.com/src-d/)), it has two different project boards, a [bblfsh project board](https://github.com/orgs/bblfsh/projects/1)